pakrat01/Scripts/README.md

 This script is like the command `yes`, but instead of printing "y" until it is killed, it prints "n" until it is killed.

+### full, one, and hide

+`full`, `one`, and `hide` all interact with the PS1 environment variable in bash, to change how long/ short the bash prompt is on the terminal.

+`full`
+- Shows user@machineName: ~/path/to/current$
+- Has the functionality to change the color of the bash prompt with a command line argument

+`one`
+- Shows user@machineName: current$

+`hide`
+- Shows >

+I have found these useful, as typically I do not need the entire directory path to my working directory, and there are times I am typing such long commands that they run into the next line.

+These scripts have to be run with `source` or `.` since they interact with environment variables.

 ## Features to be Added:

 - [x] A functionality for `inis` to ask if you want to keep the ".s" extension on the bash script file.